formal-methods-mpi/Workshop.jl/docs/src/1_workflow/usage.md

 Let's say you've started typing 'pr' – hitting the Tab key after this triggers REPL to present all commands that start with 'pr'.
 Want to peek into the contents of a package?
-Simply type its name followed by two presses of the Tab key – for instance, 'Base.<tab><tab>'.
+Type its name followed by two presses of the Tab key – for instance, 'Base.<tab><tab>'.

 If there's only one command that matches your partial input, REPL will conveniently complete it for you.
 Get hands-on with this feature and see the leap in your coding efficiency!